mcheang20/mcheang20.github.io/_portfolio/travelog.md

 ## Overview

-Users can record their travels, adventures, and vacations and share them with the whole world.
+Travelog is an application where users can record their travels, adventures, and vacations and share them with the whole world.

 ## Problem and Challenges